lucashu73/Manga-Cataloguer/README.md

 nowadays which is the exact reason why I want to design my own cataloger and why it interests me so much.
 Sorry for the small rant!

+### User Stories

+*Here, I will list some user stories that I would like to add to my application.
+Note that when I say manhwa, I mean any anime/manga/manhwa.*

+- As a user, I want to be able to add a manhwa to my catalog.
+- As a user, I want to be able to view a list of all the manhwa in my catalog.
+- As a user, I want to be able to select a manhwa and view its details (description, genre, etc.).
+- As a user, I want to be able to select a manhwa and rate it based on a 10-point scale.